M80 Zolja: Operation

 The launcher is held in both hands.
 The operator opens the covers on both ends of the launcher, grasping the forward tube piece firmly with his left hand the operator pulls the back tube outwards with a sharp, hard pull.
 If the launcher has been successfully cocked, the back piece will not slide in.
 The operator assumes a correct firing position, keeping in mind the backblast zone of the launcher, takes aim through the flip up sights and squeezes the trigger to fire the rocket.
 Afterwards the empty tube is disposed of.

 Use

-The M80 was widely used in the Yugoslav Wars and Insurgency in the Republic of Macedonia.
+The M80 was widely used in the Yugoslav Wars and the 2001 insurgency in Macedonia.
 Many units ended up in civilian hands and have been used in a number of violent incidents.
 The weapon has also been used by organized crime; one such incident was a November 1999 assassination attempt in downtown Zagreb, when the projectile ricocheted off the target's armored car and killed an innocent bystander.
 Members of the Zemun Clan at one time considered using the M80 to attack the former Serbian Prime Minister Zoran Đinđić's motorcade.
 Bosnian Serb mercenaries in Zaire used some M80s against Alliance of Democratic Forces for the Liberation of Congo in 1997 during the first Congo War.